JUMP TO A TOPIC

 Important Facts About ONCOS-102 for Mesothelioma

-- The therapy sends a virus into mesothelioma cells, causing a release of antigens, which allows the T-cells to recognize mesothelioma cells.
+- The therapy sends a virus into mesothelioma cells.
+The cells then burst, causing a release of antigens, the fingerprints of the tumor, allowing the T cells to recognize mesothelioma cells.

 - ONCOS-102 received FDA fast-track designation early in 2021.
 This grants speedier approval and review procedures for the therapy.

-- ONCOS-102 and chemotherapy together outperformed chemotherapy alone by a median survival of seven months.
+- A study using ONCOS-102 plus chemotherapy outperformed chemotherapy alone by a median survival of seven months.
 The one-year survival rate also was better due to ONCOS-102.

 - The manufacturer, Targovax, plans to use ONCOS-102 with an immunotherapy drug in future trials, hoping to further stimulate an immune response to target mesothelioma.